 Dr. Richard Clark received his Ph.D. from the State University of New York in criminal justice and came to John Carroll in 1995.
 His research interests include the operation of the criminal justice system, the death penalty, the study of forgiveness, and human rights.
 His teaching areas are mostly in the Criminology Track.
-In addition to his 20 publications, Dr. Clark has presented over 60 papers at professional meetings.
+In addition to over 20 publications, Dr. Clark has presented almost 70 papers at professional meetings.

 He regularly teaches the following courses: